-Shirley Jones.
-When we talked, she said: "I went from a soloist to a group singer.
+EQUALLY GREAT changes took place for Shirley Jones.
+She said: "I went from a soloist to a group singer.
 I went from a pop singer to a rock singer.
 I even had to learn to drive a bus."
-She had never driven a vehicle with a gearshift.

-She needed the series, however, she had worked too long to quit, and besides she was convinced that a career helped her marriage to Jack Cassidy.
-They were married in 1956 and 10 years later she told an interviewer: "It's good for the marriage . . .
+She needed the series; she had worked too long to quit.
+Besides, she was convinced that a career helped her marriage to Jack Cassidy.
+(They were married in 1956 and 10 years later she had told an interviewer: "It's good for the marriage . . .
 Jack and I are never bored with each other.
-In fact, the marriage is still terribly romantic."
+In fact, the marriage is still terribly romantic.")